ring-lang/ring/README.md

 Its Dynamic Language (Dynamic Typing and Weakly Typed) that compile the source code to byte code then execute it by the Ring Virtual Machine, which is integrated with the Ring Compiler in one program.
-The first version of the language (around 100,000 lines of C/C++/Ring code) is released on January 25th, 2016.

 The language is simple, trying to be natural, encourage organization and comes with transparent and visual implementation.
 It comes with compact syntax and a group of features that